yjzhang/uncurl_app/README.md

-Flask web app for UNCURL
+UNCURL-App
 =======================

-Try it out: the current url is at http://uncurl-app.yjzhang.com:8888/
+Try it out: the current url is at <https://uncurl.cs.washington.edu>

 ## Installation